Tour Operator Back Office Software: Back Office Platform Structure, Components and Setup for Tour Operators

 GP Solutions travel back-office settings page

-Modern tour operator systems involve a whole world of different users responsible for their own bit of work within the company’s structure: managers, administrators, guides, suppliers, agents, corporate clients’ employees and many more.
+Modern tour operator systems involve a whole world of different users responsible for their own bit of work within the company’s structure: managers, administrators, guides, suppliers, agents, corporate clients’ employee, and many more.
 It is important to provide them with adequate permission rights to enable them to perform their own bit of work effectively and without intervening with the activities of their colleagues.
 A separate user management section is normally provided for this purpose.
-In addition to permission rights settings it normally provides instruments to:
+In addition to permission rights settings, it normally provides means to:

 • Manage and retrieve login credentials;